 What is a sustainable mode of transportation?
 Sustainable modes of transportation include: walking, wheeling, cycling, carpooling, taking transit, and telecommuting.
 These modes are significantly less harmful to the environment and personal health than driving alone.
 Everything active that does not involve motorized transportation is also considered a healthy and sustainable commute, e.g. rollerblading, skateboarding, unicycling, canoeing, etc.

-I don’t know my commute distance.
+I don’t know the distances I moved.
 Where can I find it?
 We recommend Google Maps to find out distances.
 Enter your home street address in the search field and click ‘Search Maps’.
 Your address will appear on the left side of the map; sometimes there are different options, e.g. for SW or NW.
-Click on ‘Directions’ under your home address and enter your workplace address in the empty search field that pops up.
+Click on ‘Directions’ under your home address and enter your destination address in the empty search field that pops up.
 Depending on your location you can choose different modes of transportation (car, transit, walk, bike).
 You can modify your search with different options like avoiding highways, fastest connection, distance in km or miles, etc. Once you have chosen all applicable options, you will then get three options with distance and time estimates.

 - Calories: 55 per KM

 - Co2 = Potential Co2 – Co2 Emitted